sawyerjones/HealthApplication/readme.md

    ```

    or
-   donwload the zip file with the code from https://github.com/RamazTs/HealthApplication
+   download the zip file with the code from https://github.com/RamazTs/HealthApplication

 2. Install NPM packages

-   cd into the code repository and run "npm insall" in the terminal in the root of the project directory
+   cd into the code repository and run "npm install" in the terminal in the root of the project directory

 3. Install pods.